 BRUCE SPRINGSTEEN – STREETS OF PHILADELPHIA

-Another song recoded for 1993 film Philadelphia, capturing the story of a laywer persecuted by his own firm dying from AIDS.
+Another song recorded for 1993 film Philadelphia, capturing the story of a lawyer persecuted by his own firm dying from AIDS.
 Springsteen’s song won the Academy Award for Best Original Song, and four Grammy Awards.

 TLC – WATERFALLS